What Language Do They Speak in Iceland

 Icelandic is an isolated language that has not developed with the help of other languages and it has no relation to other languages.
 The Icelandic language remained proactive and concerted to maintain its purity.

-Which Other Languages are Spoken in Iceland?
+Which other Languages are Spoken in Iceland?

-Although the official language of Iceland is Icelandic, however, it is not the only language spoken there.
+Although the official language of Iceland is Icelandic, it is not the only language spoken there.
 Let’s have a look at which other languages are spoken in Iceland.

 Danish Language